 Workers in the Geelong area have been back-paid $431,875 as a result of surprise audits by the Fair Work Ombudsman.

-The audit is part of a wider series of proactive investigations targeting regional university cities.
+The audit is part of a wider series of proactive investigations targeting wage theft in regional university cities.

 The regulator says employers in these areas regularly breach workplace laws.

 Geelong workers back-paid

 Fair Work targeted 123 high-risk businesses during the audit – for example, takeaway outlets, restaurants, cafes and retail stores.

 Inspectors found 77 percent of businesses failed to comply with workplace laws.